History of Tankaria

 First Online Edition: April 2007 (Published on “Tankaria Wet Paint” website in English)

-Latest Online Edition: March 2021 (Published on “My Tankaria” with added information)
+Latest Online Edition: March 2021 (Published on “My Tankaria” website with added information in English)

 The history of a unique village Tankaria is full of virtues.
 Emperor Ahmad Shah of the Muzaffarid dynasty and Emperor Jahangir of the Mughal Empire was influenced by the importance of the village, and they gave special priority to the village.
 Many Sufi saints, Auvliya choose this village as a land of action and choose to be buried in the soil of the village.
 The villager’s actions for the freedom movement were noted at a meeting at the ‘United Nations headquarters’ in Geneva.
 Mahatma Gandhi appreciated the contribution of the freedom fighters of this village.
 British officials were impressed by the quality of education in the village.
 The people of this village were known throughout the diocese for their sincerity, unity, kinship, and sincere feelings of sharing each other’s sorrows.